ufal/SimulStreaming/README.md

 We plan to make the commercial licenceses **affordable** to SMEs and individuals.
-We are considering to provide commercial licenses either for free or for symbolic one-time fee, and maybe also providing additional support.
-You can leave your suggestion via the [questionnaire](https://forms.cloud.microsoft/e/7tCxb4gJfB).
+We are considering to provide commercial licenses either for free or for symbolic one-time fee, and maybe also provide additional support.
+You can share your preference via the [questionnaire](https://forms.cloud.microsoft/e/7tCxb4gJfB).

-You can also leave your contact to be notified when the commercial licenses become available.
+You can also leave your contact [there](https://forms.cloud.microsoft/e/7tCxb4gJfB) to be notified when the commercial licenses become available.

+### 🤝 Contributions

+Contributions to SimulStreaming are welcome.
+Before a pull request will be merged, contributors will be kindly asked to agree to the dual licensing terms of SimulStreaming.

-## Contact
+## ✉️ Contact

 [Dominik Macháček](https://ufal.mff.cuni.cz/dominik-machacek/), machacek@ufal.mff.cuni.cz